gurghet/pulsar-geo-replication/README.md

 ```
 ./pulsar-client --url http://localhost:8081 --listener-name external produce --disable-replication persistent://edge1/replicated/events --messages "Hello world produced to cluster b not replicated"
 ```
-And you will see the message only on cluster b, while it will never appea on cluster a.
+And you will see the message only on cluster b, while it will never appear on cluster a.